varsha-19/Comparison-Based-Sorting-AlgoVisual/README.md

 # Comparison Based algorithm Visualizer
-This is used to compare the algorithm running time and and show to interchange the values representes by bar.
+This is used to compare the algorithm running time and and show to interchange the values represented by bar.